Please see all donor-related questions and answers below.

 We do not sell our email or mailing lists, and we are constantly reviewing policies and security measures to ensure that any data you submit is safe.

 How is Canuck Place funded?

-Canuck Place Children’s Hospice has an operating budget of approximately $10 million per year.
-With the phased opening of Canuck Place – Dave Lede House – Abbotsford the operating budget will increase due to two locations providing care for all of BC.
+Canuck Place Children’s Hospice has an operating budget of approximately $15 million per year.
+With the phased operations of Canuck Place – Dave Lede House in Abbotsford, this budget will increase due to two locations providing care for all of BC.

-We are very fortunate to receive ongoing support from the provincial government (approximately 20%).
+We are very fortunate to receive ongoing support from the provincial government.
 The remaining funds are raised through direct fundraising activities and the generosity of individuals, corporations, and community organizations.